 Why leasing property in Bali?

 For quite some time, leasing property in Bali has become a popular option for owning a beautiful home in this touristy island.
 As one out of two options of owning a property in Bali, leasehold, indeed, is carrying some attracting benefits for you.
 Both the foreign and local buyers are normally prefer leasing property because of its cheaper price comparing to a freehold property.
 In addition to that, a leasehold property is also providing you less responsibilities regarding the maintenance of the property because in most of the case this should be the landlord’s obligation.
 Normally, a leasehold property has also provided the leaseholder with all the furniture needed, so that there is no need to arrange such interior design anymore.
-Another good reason for leasing property in Bali is when you do not own Indonesian citizenship.
+Another good reason for leasing property is when you do not own Indonesian citizenship.

 Why not leasing property in Bali?